INTERVIEW: A Heartfelt Discussion With MILKK - Music, Fans & What's To Come!

 You already have such a large fan base, how do you think you have gained that so quickly?

 PAT: I really think it's just been by being ourselves.
 We haven't had a hit song, a huge tour, any major label marketing, and yet, we've been able to draw in a strong base of people who connect with us and one another.
-And I don't think that would have happened were it not for just being real with people.
+And I don't think that would have happened was it not for just being real with people.

 How do you pick yourself up from the negative comments that surround new music and new styles/ genres, or the comments you have possibly faced?

 PAT: That kind of stuff used to really hurt me when we first started.
 It was hard to understand why people who didn't know me at all hated me and what I do so much.
-But then I realised that you can never please everyone, and some people are just out looking for things to trample on because of some insecurity in their own life.
+But then I realized that you can never please everyone, and some people are just out looking for things to trample on because of some insecurity in their own life.
 Also, it's not a bad thing to receive negative comments because that still means people are paying attention.

 What has been the most memorable experience in your music journey to date?

 PAT: Our spring tour this year was really, really special.
 We went from playing to almost no one in some cities to rooms full of people who knew the words to our songs.
-And getting to spend as much time as we could with those people afterwards was really uplifting and valuable to us.
+And getting to spend as much time as we could with those people afterward was really uplifting and valuable to us.

-We are so thankful to both Pat and MILKK for taking the time to answer our questions, especially with such heartfelt responses.
-We hope this has provided a bit of insight for new fans, and makes you eager to listen to their projects.
+*We are so thankful to both Pat and MILKK for taking the time to answer our questions, especially with such heartfelt responses.
+We hope this has provided a bit of insight for new fans and makes you eager to listen to their projects.
 To older fans, we hope this has provided you with some information about the past and future of MILKK!